practicusai/docs/docs/explore.md

 ## Amazon S3

 After the required Cloud Config setup process is completed, you can load the buckets with Amazon S3, then select the bucket and navigate the files.
-Note : For this operation you need ready cloud node.
+Note : For this operation you need ready Cloud Worker.

 ![amazons3](img/amazons3.png)